 At Odaiba we’ve strolled around the area.
 It was very modern and surprisingly calm.
 We saw the replica of Statue of Liberty, which was given to Japanese in the late 90s to celebrate Japan’s ties with France.

 Another Odaiba attraction was a giant robot – a “life sized” Gundam statue.

-We spend some time at Toyota Mega Web building, a giant Toyota showroom that shows off all of Toyota’s latest models, car accessories and technologies.
-For me, it wasn’t the most interesting thing to see, so I was quite happy when we moved to the shopping mall.
+We spend some time at Toyota Mega Web building – a giant Toyota showroom that shows off all of Toyota’s latest models, car accessories and technologies.
+For me, it wasn’t the most interesting thing, so I was quite happy when we moved to the shopping mall.
 We’ve strolled through the stores and saw some really weird stuff you can probably buy only in Japan: from the pet strollers, weird Japanese cartoon toys to the equipment for training the face muscles.

 We left the shopping mall just in time to see the sunset.
 It was the most beautiful sunset I’ve ever witnessed in Japan: the colours, the setting, the Tokyo in the background.
 Just gorgeous.

 As it was already dinner-time we’ve left Odaiba and went to Shinjuku Station.
 Everyone who have ever been at this station knows, this station is massive.
 Thanks to our friends, we’ve navigated through its corridors and found the correct exit.
 We went to the Omoide Yokocho (“alley of memories”), a narrow street full of tiny bars and restaurants (“yakitori”) offering grilled meat on a stick.
 Once nicknamed the “Piss Alley” due to its lack of public toilets, it was exactly that kind of street my boyfriend would never go eating, if we would be here were on our own.
 But he trusted our friends and now we’re reacher for the unique experience of eating different meat (including a beef tongue) and vegetable on a stick at the very authentic Japanese place.